eugeneyan/llm-paper-notes/notes/Mixture-Of-Experts-Hugging-Face.md

 ### Other Approaches

 1. **Distillation**: Distil our MOE model into a dense equivalent.
 With this approach, we can keep ~30-40% of the sparsity gains.
-However, it's unclear what a dense equivalent might mean here? => Not too sure if we're talking Mixtral 8x7b -> mistral 7b OR another model with 49b params for example.
+Fedus et al (2021), for example, compare a sparse mixture of experts model to a dense T5-Base model that is 100 times smaller but is able to preserve the sparsity gains when distilled using a MOE T-5 model
 2. **Modify Routing**: Route full sentences or tasks to an expert so that more information/context can be extracted
 3. **Aggregation of MOE**: Merging the weights of the expert, reducing parameters at inference time.
+4. **Custom Kernels**: Exploring new ways to batch the operations to take advantage of GPU parallelism

 FasterMoE (March 2022) analyzes the performance of MoEs in highly efficient distributed systems and analyzes the theoretical limit of different parallelism strategies, as well as techniques to skew expert popularity, fine-grained schedules of communication that reduce latency, and an adjusted topology-aware gate that picks experts based on the lowest latency, leading to a 17x speedup.